 Opening as part of Townhouse Gallery in 2006, Rawabet Theatre largely caters to independent troupes, musicians and performance artists.

-Although the space itself is not particularly large, and the set up itself is certainly casual, the theatre is fully operational with professional lighting and sound equipment, as well as having a multipurpose stage.
+Although the space itself is not particularly large, and the set up is fairly casual, the theatre is fully operational with professional lighting and sound equipment, and boasts a multipurpose stage.

 Rawabet has hosted a range of productions in the past, from experimental theatre to all sorts of music performances, film screenings, and workshops, making it an ideal space for D-CAF events.